unsteady-state Flux Balance Analysis (uFBA)

 Finally, we need to input the data into the uFBA algorithm which is encapsulated in the function buildUFBAmodel.
 This function takes as input a COBRA model structure and a struct containing the required input variables (see Table 1).

 Ideally, all metabolites in the model would be measured, resulting in a feasible model.
 However, experimental limitations limit the number of metabolites that can measured.
 Thus, when the metabolite constraints are added, the model will most likely not simulate.
 The uFBA algorithm reconciles the measured metabolomics data and the network structure by parsimoniously allowing unmeasured metabolites concentrations to deviate from steady-state (i.e., ) in order to build a computable model.
 We refer to the method for deviating unmeasured metabolites from steady-state as "metabolite node relaxation."
 As part of this procedure, free exchange of extracellular metabolites out of the system is only allowed if (1) the metabolite concentration is measured to be increasing or (2) if the relaxation of a particular extracellular metabolite is required for model feasibility.
+There are five different techniques built into the uFBA method to perform the node relaxation.
+The technique used in this tutorial is an MILP optimization that minimizes the number of unmeasured metabolites relaxaed from steady-state; this choice effectively minimizes the changes made to the model in order to achieve feasibilitiy.
+Full details for this and all other node relaxation techniques can be found in [1].
+Sinks are added for each of the relaxed metabolite nodes, and the flux through each of these sinks is minimized while still allowing the model to simulate.
+The minimimum value is then multiplied by a relaxation factor lambda (Table 1) and used as the bound for the sink reaction.

 Full details for the algorithm are provided in the original publication [1].